IEvangelist/davidpine.net/content/blog/github-profanity-filter.md

 ### Securing webhooks

-GitHub has <a href='https://developer.github.com/webhooks/securing/' target='_blank'>an article</a> on securing webhooks, which is useful but unfortunately it's written for **Ruby**.
+GitHub has {{< url-link "an article" "https://developer.github.com/webhooks/securing/" >}} on securing webhooks, which is useful but unfortunately it's written for **Ruby**.
 Since we've written an ASP.NET Core with C# application, we'll take a look a closer look at how to do this.

 ```csharp
 [FunctionName(nameof(ProcessWebhook))]